Things people request on COVID-19 helpline number: Pizza, paan, gutka

 Ram Ratan and Shankar are among the one lakh beneficiaries so far of the CM's helpline.

-Uttar Pradesh's police helpline recently got a strange call when an elderly person made an "urgent request" for rasogullas.
+Uttar Pradesh's police helpline recently got a strange call when an elderly person made an "urgent request" for rasgullas.

 The cop who answered the phone thought it was a prank.
 But when a volunteer delivered the sweets in Lucknow's Hazratganj, it was found that the man in his 80s really needed them.